University-of-Manitoba-Computer-Science/tools-n-techniques/topic01/topic-2.md

 Depending on your experience with Linux-based operating systems, you might be asking "Why aren't you using a package manager for this?".
-The answer to that question is "[Hold your horses] :race_horse:!
+The answer to that question is "[Hold your horses] :racehorse:!
 We're going to use package managers in COMP 1006."
 If you feel comfortable using your package manager right now, feel free to install `pandoc` using your package manager instead of using the `.deb` package.